 The purpose of the Peace Corps Ghana Education project is to assist the national effort to improve education in mathematics and science.
 Peace Corps Ghana focuses on a holistic STEAM (Science, Technology, Engineering, Art and Math) education for Ghanaian students.
 The approach provides a base for junior high school pupils to progress in their academic careers and contribute meaningfully to the future of their country.
 Schools in rural areas in Ghana often have a shortage of skilled math teachers, which Peace Corps education Volunteers can help fill.
 In addition, because English (the language of instruction) proficiency is low students often lag behind their expected level of literacy and have difficulty learning grade-level appropriate content.
 For this reason, Volunteers will focus on junior high schools where they can provide essential literacy support in STEAM classes at a point in students’ academic careers where there is a higher potential for bridging the literacy gap.

 Teachers teach on average 24 periods per week.
 Each period lasts 40 minutes and each grade is expected to receive an average of 45 periods of instruction a week covering all subjects (nine periods a day for all subjects).
 Class sizes range from about 20 students to 45 or more.
 Students' ages can range from 12 to 23 years old.

 Peace Corps Ghana promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
+During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency while remaining respectful of Ghanaian culture and norms.
 As part of your work, you will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in Secondary Education with a concentration in math